MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-add-media-attachments.md

 self.add_dialog(ChoicePrompt(CARD_PROMPT, MainDialog.choice_validator))
 ```

-This will invoke your validator to look for Adaptive Card input each time a new ChoicePrompt is created.
+This will invoke your validator to look for Adaptive Card input each time a new choice prompt is created.

 ---

-To test your code, once an Adaptive Card has been displayed, Click the "Text" button, Enter a valid selection such as "Hero Card" and click the "OK" button.
+To test your code, once an Adaptive Card has been displayed, select the **Text** button, Enter a valid selection such as _Hero Card_ then select the **OK** button.

 ![Test Adaptive Card](media/adaptive-card-input.png)

 1. The first input will be used to start a new dialog.
-2. Click the "OK" button again and this input will be used to select a new card.
+2. Select the **OK** button again and this input will be used to select a new card.

 ## Next steps